 Patients must be aged 18 or over in order to apply for a medical marijuana card for themselves.
 Minors can have caregivers apply on their behalf.

 Caregivers must be aged 21 or over in the state of Vermont.
-The patient must list the caregiver on the application form (Registration Packet) in order to designate them.
-The caregiver will need to fill out their personal information (name, address, social security number etc.), and will also need to provide a digital photograph and valid ID.
+The caregiver will need to fill out their personal information (name, address, social security number etc.), and will also need to provide a digital photograph and valid ID as part of their application to the state.

 What Does an MMJ Card Permit in Vermont?